yetulaxman/recipe-slideprep/README.md

 ### Create HTML file in Puhti using singularity

-Clone current repository to Puhti (e.g., to some directory: /scratch/project_xxxx/)
+Clone current github repository to Puhti (e.g., to some directory: /scratch/project_xxxx/)

 ```